mikeball/foundation/README.md

 ## Rationale

-I simply wanted something as easy to use as Entity Framework for postgres, minus the orm baggage.
+I simply wanted something as easy to use as Entity Framework for postgres, minus the ORM baggage.
 I wanted DateTime's mapped automatically, and underscores converted to dashes.
 Also I REALLY wanted a clean sytax structure for exectuting multiple queries at once, and getting a sensible result back based on outcome of query.
-None of the other clojure sql access libaries was what I wanted.
+None of the other clojure sql access libaries was quite what I desired.

 Why only postgresql?
-I've chosen to build first class support for 1 database rather than lowest common denominator support for many databases.
+Simply I've chosen to build first class support for 1 database rather than lowest common denominator support for many databases.
 Also a strong desire to out of the box map more complex types such as arrays & json, it really isn't possible to do that for all databases consistently.